ThoughtWorks-SEA/developer-training/docs/fundamentals/git-basics.md

 git status
 ```

 Create a `README.md` file and add some content to it.

+Some ways you can do this:

+1. `vi README.md` -> `i` to enter insert mode and add your content -> `esc` -> `:wq` to exit and save the file
+2. `touch README.md` to create the file -> `code .` to open the current directory in VS Code -> add content to file and save

 Now check the status again.

 You should see that `README.md` is now an untracked file.